-The London Short Film Festival, now in its 11th year, is recognised as the premiere UK showcase for cutting-edge UK independent film.
+The London Short Film Festival, now in its 12th year, has been recognised as the premiere UK showcase for cutting-edge UK independent film.
 For the January 2015 Festival, we are opening to international filmmakers.

-Renowned for daring cross-arts programming, we showcase the very best of the country’s raw talent.
+Renowned for daring cross-arts programming, we have showcased the very best of the country’s raw talent for 11 years.
 The London Short Film Festival is a Mecca for the UK’s young creative talent and a significant date in the UK film calender.

 Every year the Festival’s large and loyal audience flock to screenings and events, and this network has grown steadily over almost a decade.